oclint/oclint-docs/rules/size.rst

 **Since: 0.6**

-When number of characters for one line of code is very long, it largely harm the readability.
-Break long line of code into multiple lines.
+When the number of characters for one line of code is very high, it largely harms the readability.
+Break long lines of code into multiple lines.

 This rule is defined by the following class: `oclint-rules/rules/size/LongLineRule.cpp <https://github.com/oclint/oclint/blob/master/oclint-rules/rules/size/LongLineRule.cpp>`_